How Tech is Changing Small Business

 With Microsoft’s newest suite of products, their Microsoft Dynamics 365 Business Central, the company is aimed directly at small businesses and the growing revenues they are providing.

 It’s easy to see the value in the newest cloud based systems that integrate products into one central user friendly environment that helps small businesses collaborate, manage employees, track their finances, collabarate in real time using web based video conferencing, and a host of other options that only the largest corporations had access to only a few years ago.

 The website usedynamics.com is one company that is trying to help small businesses make sense of the plethora of options that are now available to them, as well as their staff.

 As Microsoft’s suite continues to expand, companies will rely on them even more.
 Especially with the latest AI developments like voice assisted technologies.

 Top Technology Questions

 So what do you do if you want to invest in new technologies for your business and come to a stalemate with partners or other family members?
-Gene Marks, owner of The Marks Group PC, a consultancy firm that sells and services popular software applications for small businesses, and editor of the Streetwise Small Business Book of Lists says, “Before investing in the latest-and-greatest-whizbang-gotta-have gadget there’s a few things to keep in mind.”
+Baba Pandey, owner of Baba Pandey Consultancy Group, a consultancy firm that sells and services popular software applications for small businesses says, “Before investing in the latest-and-greatest-whizbang-gotta-have gadget there’s a few things to keep in mind.”

 Marks offers the following top tech questions to consider.
 They’ll help you determine the best technology – and convince others to approve the expense.